Skip to content

 invoke inertia_templates

-create app/frontend/pages/Pages
+create app/frontend/pages/pages

-create app/frontend/pages/Pages/Welcome.jsx
+create app/frontend/pages/pages/welcome.jsx

-create app/frontend/pages/Pages/NextSteps.jsx
+create app/frontend/pages/pages/next_steps.jsx

 Customizing the generator templates